olahallvall/FlowDance/README.md

     If a step cannot be fully rolled back (e.g., due to concurrent changes), compensating transactions undo the effects of previous steps.
     This pattern ensures that the system eventually converges to a consistent state, even after partial failures.

-For more info please see - FlowDance.Documentation
+For more info please see [FlowDance.Documentation](https://olahallvall.github.io/FlowDance.Documentation/)

 # You need
 * Visual Studio 2022 or later